tosky19941209/tosky19941209/README.md

 </h1>

 - 🔭 MERN Stack Expert with 4+ years in React and Node.JS<br/>
-- 🎸Rich Experience in OpenAI for chatbot
+- 🎸Blockchain Developre with 6+ years for Solana and Ethereum
 - 😍 Computer Vision Engineer with 6+ years with OpenCV and CNN.
 </br>